open-control-systems/esp-components/README.md

 ## Introduction

-`control-components` is a C++ library to speed up the development of embedded and IoT systems.
+`control-components` is a C++ library to simplify and speed up the development of embedded and IoT systems.

 ## Installation Instructions